microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-2/solution.md

 You can now access these secrets via *${{ secrets.<SECRET_NAME> }}* in the GitHub Actions workflow.

 Add this snippet as a task in your GitHub Actions workflow.
-The name of the container registry must match the name you chose in task 1:
+The name of the container registry must match the name you choose in task 1:

     - name: Build and Push Image
       run: |
-          echo "${{ secrets.ACR_PASSWORD }}" | docker login -u "${{ secrets.ACR_USERNAME }}" --password-stdin microhackregistry.azurecr.io &&
+        az acr login --name microhackregistry --username ${{ secrets.ACR_USERNAME }} --password ${{ secrets.ACR_PASSWORD }} &&
         docker build -t microhackregistry.azurecr.io/microhackapp:1 -f Dockerfile . &&
         docker push microhackregistry.azurecr.io/microhackapp:1

 Via the `run` task you can execute console commands:
 * `docker login` is used to login to the Azure Container Registry with the `ACR_USERNAME` and the `ACR_PASSWORD`.